benjo121ben/Discord-Bot-DnD-BitD/README.md

 3. Within the application, enter the `Bot` tab and choose `Add Bot`
 4. Still in the `Bot` tab under the bot's username is your bot's token.
 Copy that token and store it safely for later.
 We will use it in the [ENV](#ENV) process.
 Keep this token secret, do not publish this token anywhere.
 It can be misused by malicious third parties.
 5. Download the discord bot as a zip file using the green source button at the top and unzip it into a folder somewhere
+6. **Important**: Configure the bot following the [ENV](#ENV) process outlined below, otherwise the bot will not start
-6. Install the python programming language from the [official python website][python] or by other means.
+7. Install the python programming language from the [official python website][python] or by other means.
 I can confirm that it works on python 3.10 but do not know if it is compatible with later versions
-7. open cmd on windows, or a terminal on linux and navigate into the bot's folder (use the command `cd _insert folder path here_`, on windows you might have to use `cd /D _insert folder path here_`)
+8. open cmd on windows, or a terminal on linux and navigate into the bot's folder (use the command `cd _insert folder path here_`, on windows you might have to use `cd /D _insert folder path here_`)
-8. install the packages outlined in requirements.txt by using the command `pip install -r requirements.txt`.
+9. install the packages outlined in requirements.txt by using the command `pip install -r requirements.txt`.
 If this step fails, you might not have installed python correctly.
 Make sure it is added to your PATH variable during the install process
-9. **Important**: Configure the ENV process outlined below, otherwise the bot will not start
-10. Generate an invite link following the instructions outlined below in [Permissions](#permissions) and invite the bot to your discord server

-**Once you have gone through these steps, run the command `python main.py` still inside cmd or your linuix terminal to start the bot.** On windows you might be able to just double click the main.py file inside the folder
+10. run the command `python main.py` still inside cmd or your linuix terminal to start the bot.
+On windows you might be able to just double click the main.py file inside the folder
+11. Generate an invite link following the instructions outlined below in [Permissions](#permissions) and invite the bot to your discord server
+12. Use the /ping command and see if the bot works.
+If you followed these instructions correctly and have

 ##### ENV

 After you have set up your discord bot and have your token, open the `.env_example` file inside the Bots root folder.
-(if you cannot see the file, enable file attachments in your explorer).
+(if you cannot see the file, yuo might need to enable file attachments in your explorer).
 It will look something like this:

 ```